KarinaZile/samudra_org/pages/p2b.md

 Affordable and resilient housing, schools, hospitals and public buildings will have a direct impact on the 60% of Freetown’s population that currently live in slums due to the lack of affordable housing.
 By supplying building blocks made from 100% local materials we will contribute to increasing the country’s GDP and reducing foreign exchange requirements.

-Currently out of 90 tonnes of plastic waste generated in Freetown daily, 20 tonnes find their way to the dumpsites, like the [King Tom][1], while 70 tonnes pollute our environment, block waterways and drains causing flooding, or are openly burnt.
+Currently out of 90 tonnes of plastic waste generated in Freetown daily, 20 tonnes find their way to the dumpsites, like the [Kingtom][1], while 70 tonnes pollute our environment, block waterways and drains causing flooding, or are openly burnt.
 By diverting up to 25% of the plastic from the waste stream, we will contribute to extending lifespans of the dumpsites, unclogging drainage systems and improving air quality for everyone.
 Creating a market for all types of plastic waste, including the ones that cannot be recycled through conventional methods, will reduce plastic pollution and get us closer to the 40% recycling target set by the “Transform Freetown” initiative.
 The Plastic 2 Build project will result in savings for the local government, as less money will be required to collect plastic waste and to unclog drainage systems.